sorin-ionescu/prezto/modules/syntax-highlighting/README.md

 Syntax highlighting is accomplished by pluggable [highlighters][2].
 This module enables the *main*, *brackets*, and *cursor* highlighters by default.

-To enable all highlighters, add the following to *zshrc*:
+To enable all highlighters, add the following to *zpreztorc*:

     zstyle ':prezto:module:syntax-highlighting' highlighters \
       'main' \